CorndelWithSoftwire/DevOps-Course-FAQs/Tools/VSCode.md

 * "Restart"
 * "Stop"

 Those controls let you watch how the code executes.
+Other IDEs will have the same set of controls.
 Try it out with your file to get a feel for it.
 But you can do more!
-* Hover your mouse over variables to check their values, or look them up in the list in the top right
+* Hover your mouse over variables to check their values, or look them up in the list in the top left
-* Use the "Debug Console" tab at the bottom of the screen to execute any code you want.
+* Use the "Debug Console" tab at the bottom of the screen as an interactive Python terminal to execute any code you want.
 You can even modify a variable and then watch how the code executes in that scenario.

 So in the example above, you could run `foo = 30` in the Debug Console, see the value change and then click "Step Over" and watch the debugger move to the `else` block.